Junk fee: United States

-The Joe Biden administration undertook regulatory efforts to restrict junk fees.
-In 2023, the U.S. Federal Trade Commission (FTC) required auto dealers to disclose the actual up-front price in all their advertising or promotional materials.
+The Joe Biden presidential administration undertook regulatory efforts to restrict junk fees.
+In 2023, the Federal Trade Commission (FTC) adopted a rule that would have required auto dealers to disclose the actual up-front price in advertising and promotional materials.
 This was struck down by the Fifth Circuit Court of Appeals in January 2025.

 In 2024, the FTC required upfront pricing in the live-event ticketing and short-term lodging industries.
 The rule went into effect in May 2025.
+The rule requires covered businesses to include mandatory fees in the displayed total price; it does not prohibit particular types of fees or set their amounts.